mghasemi/sksurrogate/docs/sensitivity.rst

 Morris
 ===========================================
-Morris method facilitates a global sensitivity analysis by making a number of local changes at different points of the possible range of input values.
+The **Morris** method facilitates a global sensitivity analysis by making a number of local changes at different points of the possible range of input values.
 The following quantities are usually measured regarding Morris method: